texastribune/newsapps-app-kit/README.md

 # The News Apps App Kit

 This package helps jump start special Tribune features and series that are built outside the regular CMS.
-It's a bit Tribune-centric, but easy to update and transform to fit your needs.
-If you're working on a graphic, use the [News Apps Graphic Kit](https://github.com/texastribune/newsapps-graphic-kit), which is similar, but comes with NPR's [pym.js](http://blog.apps.npr.org/pym.js/) to help you embed with a responsive iframe.
+It's Tribune-centric, but easy to update and transform to fit your needs.
+If you're working on a graphic, use the [News Apps Graphic Kit](https://github.com/texastribune/newsapps-graphic-kit).
+It is similar to the App Kit, but comes with NPR's [pym.js](http://blog.apps.npr.org/pym.js/) to help you embed with a responsive `<iframe>`.

 ## Features